 If someone has larger than a 10% strength difference between sides and they continuously have symptoms on one side then I may do a further examination to see if this could be playing a role in their symptoms.

-- Decrease the weight.
 Cut the weight down to 50% of what you usually use.
 If your symptoms are tolerable with using 50% of your normal weight, then congratulations, you’ve found a great rehab exercise!
-If it’s still really painful with 50%, I recommend then going down to an empty bar or a light kettlebell and start with some sumo deadlifts to see how those feel.
+If it’s still sore and really painful with 50%, I recommend then going down to an empty bar or a light kettlebell and starting with some sumo deadlifts to see how those feel.

 In any given year, i’ll have about one to three episodes of back discomfort after deadlifting, usually if I haven’t warmed up very well and if I haven’t been lifting for a couple weeks.
-The best antidote to soreness after deadlifting is quite ironically, to do more deadlifting.
+The best antidote to soreness after deadlifting is quite ironically, to do more deadlifting with modifications.

 Another great article to check out is by Dr. Michael Mash about this topic.

 How long does the pain from deadlifting usually last?

 Most back pain, related to deadlifts or something else, lasts for 2 to 6 weeks.

 As a rule of thumb, it’s best to stay moving and get back to whatever your normal workout routine is, including deadlifting.